Page Content

 Most organizations will prefer cardiac sonographers to be certified.
 The registry exams are offered through the American Registry for Diagnostic Medical Sonography to become credentialed as a Registered Diagnostic Cardiac Sonographer (RDCS), or the registry exam through the Cardiovascular Credentialing International to become credentialed as a Registered Cardiac Sonographer (RCS).

-As with most careers in health care, once certified, continuing education is required in order to maintain certification.
+As with most careers in healthcare, once certified, continuing education is required in order to maintain certification.

 Career outlook for a cardiac sonographer

-Cardiac sonographers can expect a median salary of $77,740.
 Job openings for cardiac sonographers in the U.S. are expected to grow faster than average, according to the Bureau of Labor Statistics.
 As the population ages, the elderly have a higher rate of heart disease.
 Career opportunities will expand as advances in echocardiography reduce the need for more costly and invasive procedures.

 With additional training and experience, some cardiac sonographers can move into training and supervisory positions.